 Final Thoughts on Chiang Mai Lantern Festival

-It was the feeling of thousands of people gathering with hope, gratitude, and excitement.
-It was strangers smiling at each other.
-It was cultural performances, warm food, candlelight reflections, and then suddenly a sky filled with glowing light.
+I’ve been fortunate to experience incredible places around the world, and the Chiang Mai Lantern Festival still stands out as one of the most unforgettable.
+It’s not just the lanterns – it’s the feeling of thousands of people coming together with hope, gratitude, and excitement.
+Strangers smiling at each other, cultural performances, warm food, candlelight reflections, and then suddenly a sky filled with glowing light.

-Hi, I’m Amber
+Hi, I’m Amber —

 A Michigan native now living in Washington with a deep love for travel and the outdoors.
 What started with church mission trips and years of traveling across the U.S. as a nurse has grown into a passion for exploring destinations across Asia and America through hiking, scenic landscapes, local food, wildlife encounters, and underwater adventures.
 Sometimes I’m joined by my goldendoodle, Millie, but I’m always traveling with my camera.
 My goal is to help you feel inspired and confident that travel is possible — no matter where you’re starting from.